Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: NN Coulomb repulsion

 In order to further confirm the BCS-like scaling form, we compute the ratio

 We find good agreement with the above theoretical prediction in Euclidean and hyperbolic Fermi liquid systems, as shown in Figs.~\ref{fig:FLfitCDW}(b) and~\ref{fig:FLfitCDW}(d), respectively.

-In flat band systems, we cannot predict any analytically closed form of the scaling function for the CDW order parameter as a function of the NN Coulomb repulsion ($V$) and the NH parameter ($\alpha$) as the density of states $\rho(\alpha, E)$ diverges therein when $|E| \to 0$.
+In flat-band systems, we cannot predict any analytically closed form of the scaling function for the CDW order parameter as a function of the NN Coulomb repulsion ($V$) and the NH parameter ($\alpha$) as the density of states $\rho(\alpha, E)$ diverges therein when $|E| \to 0$.
 Nevertheless, such a diverging density of states gives rise to stronger growth of the CDW order with increasing $V$, which gets further amplified by $\alpha$, when compared with its counterpart in Fermi liquid systems, where $\rho(\alpha, E)$ becomes a constant as $|E| \to 0$, as can be seen from Fig.~\ref{fig:CDWScalingNH}.
+Nonetheless, as the density of states for the quasiflat-band system on a square or $\{4, 4 \}$ lattice diverges logarithmically as $|E| \to 0$, the scaling of CDW order parameter in such system is given by~\cite{scaling:3}

+where $E_\lambda$ is proportional to the bandwidth.
+We fit the self-consistent solution of CDW order with the above form by taking $\pi \sqrt{E_\Lambda} = \eta_{\rm CDW}$ in Fig.~\ref{fig:QFBfitCDW}(a), where $\eta_{\rm CDW}$ is a $\alpha$-dependent fitting parameter, reported in Table~\ref{tab:QFBfitting}.
+As the scaling of the band width with the NH parameter is given by $E_\Lambda \sim \sqrt{1-\alpha^2}$, we arrive at the following scaling form of the fitting parameter

+We find reasonable agreement with the above scaling form for the CDW order on a square lattice; see Fig.~\ref{fig:QFBfitCDW}(b).

-In this context, we point out that while in all the systems we present the scaling of the CDW order as a function of $V$ and $\alpha$ after averaging $\delta_{\rm CDW}$ over the entire system, for hyperbolic flat band system on the $\{ 8,4\}$ lattice we only consider the average $\delta_{\rm CDW}$ at the center plaquette of the system, constituted by the sites belonging to the zeroth generation of this lattice.
-When averaged over the entire system, $\delta_{\rm CDW}$ shows a putative jump for small $V$, which we discuss in more details in Appendix~\ref{append:HypFB}.
+In this context, we point out that while in all the systems we present the scaling of the CDW order as a function of $V$ and $\alpha$ after averaging $\delta_{\rm CDW}$ over the entire system, for hyperbolic flat-band system on the $\{ 8,4\}$ lattice we only consider the average $\delta_{\rm CDW}$ at the center plaquette of the system, constituted by the sites belonging to the zeroth generation of this lattice.
+When averaged over the entire system, $\delta_{\rm CDW}$ shows a putative jump for small $V$, which we discuss in more detail in Appendix~\ref{append:HypFB}.
 This feature, however, does not affect the proposed NH catalysis mechanism in this system.
 Finally, notice that the maximal value of $\delta_{\rm CDW}=0.5$ which is obtained self-consistently as $V \to \infty$.
-In this limit, fermions reside only on the sites of the $A$ sublattice, while those belonging to the $B$ sublattice become completely empty or vice-versa.
+In this limit, fermions reside only on the sites of the $A$ sublattice, while those belonging to the $B$ sublattice become completely empty or vice versa.
 A generalization of this scenario on Bernal-stacked bilayer honeycomb lattice is discussed in Appendix~\ref{append:BBLG}.
-Next we establish the NH catalysis mechanism for the SDW order, yet another member of the commuting class mass family in our construction.
+Next we establish the NH catalysis mechanism for the SDW order, yet another member of the commuting-class mass family in our construction.